1 - Overview

 2025.07.01

-• You can cancel multiple resources at the same time from the GPU Node list.
+• You can terminate multiple resources simultaneously from the GPU Node list.

-• The nodes must use the same DataSet and Cluster Fabric.
+• It must be a node that uses the same DataSet and Cluster Fabric.

-• You can check major performance items in real-time in Cloud Monitoring.
+• You can view key performance metrics in real time with Cloud Monitoring.

 2025.02.27

-• Provides a service that offers physical GPU servers without virtualization for large-scale high-performance AI computing.
+• We provide a service that offers physical GPU servers without virtualization for large-scale, high-performance AI computing.